adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 - In particular, this helps regularize out potential noise or irregularities in real-world scanned data (relative to synthetic training data), enabling robust performance on real-world scans.

-- Note that our 3D multire solution filtering is different from classical 2D multi resolution approaches, since the 3D filtering respects the distance in 3D.
+- 기존 2D 방법과 다른점 : Note that our 3D multi resolution filtering is different from classical 2D multi resolution approaches, since the 3D filtering respects the distance in 3D.

+### 5.2 augment

 - Additionally, we also augment training data with variations in both azimuth and elevation, as opposed to azimuth only.

+### 5.3 AlexNet

 We use AlexNet instead of VGG for efficiency.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3NjIzNDI3Nl19
+eyJoaXN0b3J5IjpbNTcxODUwNTY3XX0=
 -->